Environmental issues in the United Arab Emirates: Climate change

-The Earth's climate is constantly changing throughout the existence of the planet earth.
-In the last years, human activities including air pollution and water pollution have introduced a new area of climate change, global warming.
-"The current warming trend is of particular significance because most of it is very likely human-induced and proceeding at a rate that is unprecedented in the past 1,300 years."
-In other words, today's climate change differs from the normal climate development through its induction by human activities.
-The global warming of over 2 °C would begin to seriously threaten global living.

-In 2010, UAE examined with the support of the Stockholm Environment Institute's US Center the effects of increasing carbon dioxide emissions and its impact on the weather.
+In 2010, the UAE examined, with the support of the Stockholm Environment Institute's US Center, the effects of increasing carbon dioxide emissions and its impact on the weather.
 The report investigates the effects of climate change on the economy, the infrastructure, the health of citizens and the entire ecosystem.
-It resultants with a dramatical impact of rising sea levels by affecting 6 percent of its coastal urbanization by the end of the century.
-The scenario of one-meter sea level rise would lead to UAE's loss of 1,155 square kilometers of the country's coast by 2050.
+It resulted with a dramatical impact of rising sea levels by affecting 6 percent of its coastal urbanization by the end of the century.
+The scenario of a one-meter sea level rise would lead to the UAE's loss of 1,155 square kilometers of the country's coast by 2050.
 Nine meters of sea level rising would flood almost all of Abu Dhabi and Dubai.